hereswhatidid/search-autocomplete/readme.txt

 Please <a href="http://hereswhatidid.com/contact/">contact the author</a> for support.
 Thanks!

 == Change log ==

+= 2.1.0 - 26 Jul 2013
+* Added new passed parameter to the title and url filters that contains information about the current term or post (id, type, taxonomy, posttype)

+= 2.0.6 - 24 Jul 2013 =
+* Fixed bug with taxonomy/post order was being ignored
+* Fixed bug Taxonomy type options being ignored

+= 2.0.5 - 17 Jul 2013 =
+* Fixed bug with minLength being ignored

+= 2.0.4 - 10 Jun 2013 =
+* Fixed bug with ThemeRoller dropdown generation
+* Fixed bug with Taxonomy searches that left blank titles in the dropdown
+* Add ability to style the matching characters in the dropdown

 = 2.0.2 - 1 Jun 2013 =
 * Fixed bug with saving settings and no post types are selected